Dirtbusters cleaning services

 How long does upholstery take to dry?

-Again it depends on the fabric and weather.
+Again it depends on the fabric, temperature, humidity and ventilation.
 Some upholstery can be dry in a few hours others might take 24-48 hours.
 We advise having alternative seating arrangements in place for the evening after its been cleaned just to be on the safe side.
-In the summer it’s an option to put cushions outside to dry quickly in the sun and sometimes its even possible to put the furniture carcases / frames outside as well so it all dries quickly.
+In the summer it’s an option to put cushions outside to dry quickly in the sun and sometimes its even possible to put the furniture carcases / frames outside as well so it all dries quicker.

 Do you work weekends?